(I would add pre-medical to the list of student types who should be interested in London).

-Travel to Cambridge to visit The Eagle and Child pub where Francis Crick first announced that he and Watson had solved the structure of DNA; there’s a newer plaque there also commemorating the contributions of Rosalind Franklin, whose data were used to build the model.
+Travel to Cambridge to visit The Eagle and Child pub where Francis Crick first announced that he and Watson had solved the structure of DNA; there’s a newer plaque there also commemorating the contributions of Rosalind Franklin, whose data were used to build the DNA model.
+In London, there is an institute in Crick's honor, The Francis Crick Institute, that continues scientific study and education.
 There is also a bust of Franklin on at Newnham College, where she studied chemistry and where her letters are stored in the archive.

 The Natural History Museum is AMAZING.
 The collection of plesiosaurs discovered by Mary Anning are stunning and must be seen.
 Her contribution to palaeontology is often overlooked, but is celebrated at the Natural History Museum.
 Be sure to spend a good amount of time looking at the outside of the building; it is beautiful and full of wonderful gargoyle-like representations of the diversity of life.

 The Hunterian Museum is a must-see for anyone interested in medical care.
 Here you can see the entire human nervous system, the early surgical equipment of Lister (who figured out that equipment should be sterilized); Down House is a must-see for all biologists and it is a fun exercise in mass transit outside the city as well.

 Kew Gardens – an amazing botanical garden with Victorian glasshouses, a great treetop walkway, and The Hive which allows one to experience life as a bee.

 The Linnean Society – where Darwin and Wallace’s papers outlining Natural Selection were read to scientists of the day.
 Also where most of Linnaeus’ collection of books and botanical specimens are housed (see attached photos).
 Classes can make an appointment for a tour.

 We used Brompton Cemetery in our course last time, to study human demography.